- Office of the President

 - Learning Communities

 - Supplemental Review Sessions (SRS)

 - Course Design Institute

 - eLearning Studio

 - Data analysis and collection

 We will leverage our community and partnerships by making strategic investments in faculty development where needs and potential for impact are greatest.
-Moving forward, we will create a proposal process to launch in SS16, where our community will solicit funding proposals at the college and unit-level that best articulate and propose initiatives to make Great Gateways.
+Our proposal process for projects launches each Spring, where our community will solicit funding proposals at the college and unit-level that best articulate and propose initiatives to make Great Gateways.

 To aid in this investment, the Provost’s Office is contributing up to $20,000 of professional development funds to be made available to those initiatives and proposals that result in the greatest sustainable impact on student learning and retention.

 Together we will create a support structure that effectively and efficiently pulls together students, faculty, and staff in the design, implementation, and assessment of courses that make effective use of innovation, evidence-based instruction, and the principles of course design to support stronger student retention and overall academic success at UC.